alan-turing-institute/data-safe-haven/docs/deployment/index.md

 deploy_shm.md
 build_srd_image.md
 deploy_sre.md
+security_checklist.md
 ```

-Members of technical staff responsible for deploying the Safe Haven.
+Deploying an instance of the Data Safe Haven involves the following steps:

+- Deploying the Safe Haven management component
+- Building a secure research desktop virtual machine image to be used by all projects
+- Deploying a Secure Research Environment for each project

-Typically these might be members of an institutional IT team or external contractors.
+Deployment might be carried out by members of an institutional IT team or external contractors.
+In either case, the deploying team should ensure that the system is working as expected before handing it over to the {ref}`System Managers <role_system_manager>`.
+We suggest developing a security checklist for deployers to work through - an example of one used at the Alan Turing Institute is shown below.

 [Safe Haven Management (SHM) deployment guide](deploy_shm.md)
 : deploy a single Safe Haven Management (SHM) segment.
 This will deploy the user management and software package mirrors.